OppNHeimer/you-too-can-animate/readme.md

 ![vectr with started path](./images/vectr_started_path.png)

 Continue adding points along the major lines of your reference image.
 It may take a few tries to capture your image with a single path.
 The delete key will remove the last point in your path.
 You can also drag existing points if you need to reposition.
+Depending on the image and your preference, you may choose to connect the beginning and end of your path to form a closed loop.

 You may want to hide the reference image to get a better idea of what your finished SVG will look like.
 Hover over your image layer and click the eye icon to toggle that layer's visibility.